Arctic resources race: Fish

 Emerging fisheries are another resource in the Arctic.
 Many marine species have traditional cultural value to Alaska Natives; these marine species are being threatened by climate change.

 In 2015, the five nations with waters adjacent to the central Arctic High Seas agreed upon "interim measures on control of commercial fishing" in the central Arctic High Seas.
 A December 2015 meeting of these states, plus an additional five cooperating nations, "reaffirmed that, although commercial fishing in the high seas area of the central Arctic Ocean appears unlikely to occur in the near future, the state of currently available scientific information needs to be improved in order to reduce the substantial uncertainties associated with Arctic fish stocks."
 In April 2016, representatives of the nations again met to negotiate and discuss commercial fishing in the Arctic high seas.

 Bioprospecting

 By 2009, more than 40 companies were engaging in bioprospecting in the Arctic.

 Trade routes

 Trade routes in the Arctic are debatably one of the most valuable resources.
-Currently, three shipping passage are in operation: the Northeast Passage (NEP), the Northwest Passage (NWP), and the Transpolar Passage (TPP).
-While these passages are currently in use, other passages that previously were inaccessible are now becoming accessible due to climate change and sea ice melting.
+Currently, three shipping passages are in operation: the Northeast Passage (NEP), the Northwest Passage (NWP), and the Transpolar Passage (TPP).
+In addition, other passages that previously were inaccessible are now becoming accessible due to climate change and sea ice melting.
 The Arctic Ocean fosters shorter trade routes between 80 percent of the most industrialized nations.
 The consequences of these shorter trade routes are less fuel consumption, less carbon emissions and faster transportation of goods.

 Undiscovered resources

 The U.S. Geological Survey conducted research on the undiscovered resources north of the Arctic Circle.
-The research revealed that a least 50 million barrels of natural gas and oil have accumulation underneath the arctic seabed.
+The research revealed that there are at least 50 million barrels of natural gas and oil underneath the Arctic seabed.